 It can easily be made without the strawberries for a straight lemonade concentrate, and recipes often suggest a 1:1 ratio of lemon juice to sugar for homemade concentrate.
 Personally, I’d drastically decrease the sugar because I like a tart lemonade with a lot of flavor, but that’s totally up to you.

-For lemon jam and marmalade there’s endless variation, just use your imagination.
-The Ball Complete Book of Home Preserving has 20 lemon canning recipes, including Lemon Prune Honey Butter and Prickly Pear Marmalade.
-Similarly, another canning book I’m quite fond of called Canning for a New Generation has 10 lemon based canning recipes, including Blueberry and Meyer Lemon Marmalade and a Meyer lemon and rose petal marmalade.
+Similarly, another canning book I’m quite fond of called Canning for a New Generation has 10 lemon-based canning recipes, including Blueberry and Meyer Lemon Marmalade and a Meyer lemon and rose petal marmalade.
 This summer when the roses bloom I’m going to make that rose petal marmalade!

-I love my canner, but remember that the wold of food preservation does not begin and end in a mason jar.
+I love my canner, but remember that the world of food preservation does not begin and end in a mason jar.
 Beyond just canning, there are literally dozens of ways to preserve lemons at home, from drying to freezing and fermenting.

 Any other ideas?
 Have you had success canning lemons at home?
 Let me know your tasty ideas in the comments below.